Nancy Drew: Last Train to Blue Moon Canyon: Plot

 The train arrives in Copper Gorge, and Nancy meets Fatima, the owner of a local gift shop, whose great-great-uncle Buell was referenced in one of Jake Hurley's letters.
 The Hardy Boys meet the grandson of the train's engineer who died on board in 1903, and overhear him telling a waitress a major clue to finding Jake's mine.
 Back on the train, Tino admits to pulling the emergency brake and trying to frame John in an attempt to boost his own career by making it look like he solved the mystery.
 Nancy solves puzzles and discovers that Jake's mine is located in Brimstone Canyon, not far from Blue Moon Canyon.
 Lori directs the train engineer to go there, and Nancy enters the mine.
+But then, the train leaves Nancy without warning.

 Inside the mine, Nancy finds Jake Hurley's skeleton along with a letter written to him by Abraham Lincoln on the day of his assassination.
 Lori appears in the mine, having secretly followed Nancy knowing such a letter might be located there.
 Lori attempts to seal Nancy inside the mine so she can take sole credit for finding the letter and reach a new level of fame.
-Nancy manages to escape and recover the letter, and Lori's father cuts her off financially after learning of her attempt on Nancy's life.
+Nancy manages to escape, stopping Lori from leaving.
+The Hardy Boys arrive, mentioning that when they noticed both Nancy and Lori missing, they told the train engineer to head back to the drop off location.
+Lincoln's letter is recovered, and Lori's father cuts her off financially after learning of her attempt on Nancy's life.
+At the train station, John and Charleena have a yelling match, which causes the media's attention to turn from Tino, leaving him bitter.